Festo-se/cyclonedx-editor-validator/docs/source/usage/validate.rst

 Output
 ------

-By default, the command writes human-readable validation results to *stderr* only.
+By default, the command writes human-readable validation results to *stdout* only.
 For integration into CI/CD several machine-readable report formats are supported as well.
 To have a report written to a file, select the format using the ``--report-format`` option and an output path using the ``--report-path`` option.

 These formats are currently supported: